chvaldez10/Flight-Reservation-ENSF-614-Final-Project/README.md

 (Instructions on how to get a copy of the application running on a local machine for development and testing purposes.)

-## Prerequisites

-(List of software, libraries, and tools required to run the application.)

 ## Installing

 (Step-by-step series of examples that tell you how to get a development environment running.)